oribena/projectIQS/README.md

 * Modify the quality of the search results from Twitter by setting different parameters.
 * Designed for users with technical background.
 * Download the package using pip install IQS-algorithm

+We are Ophir Porat, Ori Ben-Artzy and Mor Zweig, students in the department of Software and Information Systems Engineering at Ben Gurion University of the Negev.
+These platforms are our final project under the guidance of Dr. Aviad Elishar and Mr. Maor Reuven IQS algorithm's creators.